We’ve been building and decorating a DIY cardboard dollhouse this past week. A few actually.

 The little mail boxes you see are from the $1 Spot section of Target and have been used for delivering Valentine’s and notes between dolls.

-- To make the roof, I cut off two of the longer flaps, trimmed them down to the same length as the shorter ones, then glued them to the remaining flaps to make them longer.
+To make the roof, I cut off two of the longer flaps, trimmed them down to the same length as the shorter ones, and glued them to the remaining flaps to make them longer.

 Once the basic forms of the cardboard houses were complete, the girls each drew on the windows and doors for me to cut out.